rongcuid/riscv-megaproject/02-rv32i-pipeline-ice40/README.md

 # Interrupts

-Interrupts are not supported.
+System timer compare interrupt

 # Exceptions

 Precise exceptions are implemented.
-Illegal Instruction Exception and Instruction/Memory Address Misaligned Exception are supported.
+Illegal Instruction Exception, Instruction/Memory Address Misaligned Exception, ECALL, and EBREAK are supported.

 # Vectors

 - Reset: 0x00000000

-- Illegal Instruction Exception: 0x00000004

-- Misaligned Exception: 0x00000008
+- Exception vector: 0x00000004, can be changed by writing mtvec

 # I/O

-Memory mapped on 0x80000000-0x800000FF
+- Memory mapped on 0x80000000-0x800000FF
+- A GPIO is on 0x80000000, 8-bits wide.
+The same port is also used to communicate with test bench
+- System timer `mtime` is on 0x80000010, `mtimecmp` is on 0x80000018.
+Both are 64-bit

 # Memory